henry-ngo/mcmc_workshop/Session0/README.md

-# Session 0: Recommended review
+# Session 0: Set up instructions and recommended review

+Please click on "python_setup.md" to read instructions for setting up your laptop for this workshop.